Assessment Appeal Process

 All assessments are to be based on the sales of similar properties during a particular time frame.
-The time frame for 2021 assessments is taken from home sales that occurred between April 2018 through March 2020.
+The time frame for 2022 assessments is taken from home sales that occurred between April 2019 through March 2021.
 These sales are "arms-length transactions" meaning we do not typically use bank sales, foreclosures, etc. since they generally do not represent a sale between a willing buyer and a willing seller.
-The Assessor's Office has sales information available in the office or online (PDF).
+The Assessor's Office has sales information available in the office or view the current Residential Sales Report (PDF).
 You may also contact a local realtor.

 Per State law, the sale price of a property cannot be the sole determining factor of the assessment of that property.
 Neither the Assessor nor the Board of Review can raise or lower a property's assessment based solely on its sales price.

 The Assessor uses economic condition factors (ECF) and land value analyses to determine future land values.